 - Ensure the integrity of EMC’s business records

 The Guidelines are reviewed at least annually and are translated into Chinese, French, German, Hebrew, Italian, Japanese, Korean, Polish, Portuguese, Russian, and Spanish for our global employees.
-The Guidelines are distributed to all employees and contractors on an annual basis, and are also always available on EMC’s corporate website and intranet.
+The Guidelines are distributed to all employees and contractors on an annual basis, and are always available on EMC’s corporate website and intranet.
 All new employees are required to acknowledge and agree to abide by the Guidelines when they join EMC.
+In 2013, EMC required existing employees to certify that they had read and understood the Guidelines.

 The Guidelines provide guidance on and link to EMC’s policies on key topics, including anti-bribery, insider trading, equal employment, workplace violence prevention, anti-harassment, privacy and information security, confidentiality, antitrust and competition, environmental sustainability, trade compliance, and financial reporting.
+In 2013, EMC updated its Guidelines to reflect changes in the laws and its internal policies with respect to privacy and information security.
 The Guidelines also provide information about the several methods that are available to report concerns, which are kept confidential to the maximum extent possible and may be made anonymously where local law allows.
 The Guidelines specify that EMC will not retaliate against anyone who makes a report in good faith.

 - Contact the Office of the General Counsel by telephone (508-435-1000, extension 77267), facsimile (508-497-8079), or email (General_Counsel@emc.com).